gwdistsys18/gwdistsys18.github.io/hw-1.md

 ```
 python msgclient.py "user.somehost.com"  "my name" my message"
 java MsgClient "192.168.1.1" "Joe" "Hello World"
-./msg_client "twood02.koding.com" "Chen"  "this is my message"
+./msg_client "localhost" "Chen"  "this is my message"
 ```

 You can use any websites you like to learn how to use command line arguments in each of these languages.